5 Best iPad POS Systems for Small Businesses

 These systems typically operate by backing up your business data to the cloud, so you can monitor your sales costs and key business metrics from anywhere.
 An iPad POS system also costs a lot less than a traditional, locally installed POS.
 In most cases, you can install an iPad POS yourself.
 Plus, the iPad interface is familiar to anyone who has used a smartphone, so your staff will learn the system quickly.
 Because iPads are highly mobile, your iPad POS tablets can operate curbside, tableside, or even as self-service kiosks easily.

-iPad POS systems differ from traditional POS systems because they typically are more affordable with a lower startup cost, flexible, and can be used for multiple functions, and they are mobile meaning you can accept payments at a checkout counter, on the sales floor, or on the go.
+iPad POS systems differ from traditional POS systems because the former are typically more affordable with a lower startup cost, greater flexibility, and they can be used for multiple functions.
+They are also mobile by nature, meaning you can accept payments at a checkout counter, on the sales floor, or on the go.
 Because iPad POS software is typically an app that you download, it’s usually incredibly easy to use, especially for people that are accustomed to operating iPhones or iPads.

-First, determine what features you need, how many registers you need, and how much you are willing to pay, not only for hardware but for your monthly fees.
+First, determine what features you need, how many registers you need, and how much you are willing to pay—not only for your monthly fees, but also for any additional hardware or accessories.
 Then, decide what kind of payment processing you need.
 This may be affected by how much you process in sales, whether you have a high-risk business, or other factors.
 Finally, read articles like ours to research and compare the different systems.
-Also, ask fellow business owners, too.
-You can’t beat real-world experience.
+Also, ask fellow business owners; you can’t beat real-world experience.

 Bottom Line

 iPad POS systems are not just for iOS lovers.
-They are easy to use, versatile, and feature-rich.
-Many reputable POS services make their software compatible with iPads, while offering support hardware to make a complete cash register system that works well in even a large store or restaurant.
-We’ve chosen the best five for price and feature set as well as payment processing.
+These systems are easy to use, versatile, and feature-rich.
+Many reputable POS services make their software compatible with iPads, giving merchants reliable touch-screen solutions that work well in even a large store or restaurant.
+We’ve chosen the best five for price and feature set, as well as payment processing.